chaiabillan/chaia-billan-capstone-client/README.md

 Does your project include any login or user profile functionality?
 If so, describe how authentication/authorization will be implemented.

-This would be implemented if I have enough time at the end.
+This would be implemented after the project deadline.
     - the user would be able to login in order to
+        - post and delete their own comments and replies
+        - like comments and replies (once)
         - see notifications
             - if anyone liked or responded to their post
         - access saved content such as recipes, articles, posts, etc.